Dissertation Prospectus Guidelines

-Students must submit a Word Document of the prospectus and a signed Acknowledgement of Prospectus Submission Form to the GDRS Program Coordinator no later than 5pm on one of these submission dates:
+Students must submit a Word Document of the prospectus and a signed Acknowledgement of Prospectus Submission Form to the Department Admin. no later than 5 pm on one of these submission dates:

-Please note that the Institutional Review Board must also approve projects involving human subjects.
-Students must submit and IRB application as soon as the prospectus is approved by the CAP.
-For assistance in completing that application, the student may contact the IRB member currently assigned to the GDRS, Shayne C. Deal.
+Please note that the Institutional Review Board must approve projects involving human subjects.
+Students must submit an IRB application as soon as the prospectus is approved.
+For assistance in completing that application, the student may contact the IRB member currently assigned to the GPR, Shayne C. Deal.

-Once the CAP has reviewed the prospectus, the DGS will communicate the Committee’s decision to the student in writing within one week of the scheduled CAP meeting.
-The CAP can make one of three decisions: to accept the prospectus; to accept the prospectus with a request for revision(s); or to require the student to resubmit.
+Once the prospectus has been reviewed, the DGS will communicate the Committee’s decision to the student in writing within one week of the scheduled.
+The committee can make one of three decisions: to accept the prospectus; to accept the prospectus with a request for revision(s) or to require the student to resubmit.
 In the latter two cases, the Committee will communicate suggestions for revisions directly to the student and the First Reader.
-The student and his or her First Reader are also encouraged to meet with the DGS to discuss the CAP’s recommendations.
+The student and his or her First Reader are also encouraged to meet with the DGS to discuss the committee’s recommendations.